SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-muliple.md

 	{: .text-center.small}

-	**Default window for seasonal adjustment process for a dataset**
+	**Default window for seasonal adjustment process of the dataset**

 3. The list available from the *SAProcessing* window includes the pre-defined specifications and the user-defined specifications (if any).
 For a description of the user-defined specifications see 3.2.1.1).
-Click on the specification that will be used for a seasonal adjustment (in the example below *RSA4* is selected).
+Click on the specification that will be used for the seasonal adjustment (in the example below *RSA4* is selected).

 	{: .text-center.image-wrapper}